Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 ## Replacing an Image

-Sometimes an image needs to be replaced, like if you have a new version of the image that you want to replace it with.
+Sometimes an image needs to be replaced, for example when you have a new version of the image that you want to replace it with.

 To replace the image, click on the image you want to replace.
 This will open up the larger view of the image.